 Saturday night, we also provided a DJ and photo booth for this wedding reception at the Knights of Columbus Hall, in Taylor, Texas!
 The above picture is of the Grand March, which is always fun to watch!
 Our DJ, Jimmy, kept everyone dancing and Eliza had fun taking pictures with all the guests at the photo booth!
 Congrats, again, Kristyne & Austin!

-Last year, we wrote a blog discussing the average cost to hire a DJ for your wedding, quinceanera, party of event in the Austin or central Texas area.
-That blog has been read over 10,000 times!
-This year, we thought we'd update it, to reflect new prices for 2017 and 2018 events in our Austin and central Texas area.
+Two years, we wrote a blog discussing the average cost to hire a DJ for your wedding, quinceanera, party of event in the Austin or central Texas area.
+That blog has been read over 20,000 times!
+This year, we thought we'd update it, to reflect new prices for 2018 and 2019 events in our Austin and central Texas area.
 So here's the new info and changes for wedding and event DJ costs.

 First of all, price still matters!
 If you're searching for an item on Amazon, how frustrating would it be if none of the prices were listed for your product?
 Would you take the time to email every seller for more information, or would you just buy from a seller that has prices listed?
 Yes, it's slightly different, but even Amazon does have services that you can purchase and yes, their prices are listed.
 Surprisingly, this still has not changed for the DJ & photo booth services business!
 Very few DJ and photo booth companies at least list a starting price or price range.
 Do a search for "Wedding DJ Austin, DJ for weddings, Quinceanera DJ, Austin photo booth," or whatever terms you prefer, and look for pricing.
 It's not easy to find.